 Kevin Robey (Class of 2014) was one of the 2014 Liberal Art Honors Colloquium Prize Winners for his Honors thesis, “Turning Tables: Gangsta Rap, the LAPD, and the 1992 LA Riot.”
 He is currently teaching social studies at Harrison Middle School.

 Chelsea Rose (Class of 2016) was the 2016 Outstanding Senior in Political Science, a panelist at the Terror in Paris Symposium, and won third place for her Honors Thesis, “Hijacking the Conservative Movement: Terrorism, Civil Aviation Security, and Domestic Politics in the Reagan Era,” at the Liberal Arts Honors Colloquium.
-Over the summer, she will working with Professor William Gray, studying war and peace in Bonn, Germany.
-In August, she will move to Copenhagen to participate in a semester-long program studying European security and counterterrorism policy.
-She will graduate in December 2016 and hopes to find a job in the intelligence community or a think tank before attending graduate school.
+Over the summer she worked with Professor William Gray, studying war and peace in Bonn, Germany.
+In August she moved to Copenhagen to participate in a semester-long program studying European security and counterterrorism policy.
+She graduated in December 2016.
+She is currently working with the Department of State's Bureau of Diplomatic Security as the private sector security liaison for Latin America and the Caribbean.
+She also finished her Master's at the Institute of World Politics in DC with a specialization in counterintelligence and foreign intelligence services.
+She is always available and excited to meet with or talk to students who are interested in the Intelligence Community, State Department, or life in DC.

 Jon Schwoenwetter (Class of 2015) is currently working in real estate and construction and is applying to law schools this fall.